Stablecoins may be the key for the mass adoption of cryptocurrencies. Read more to find out how.

 Different types of assets back Stablecoins, namely four-

 - Non-collateralized Stablecoins

-These cryptocurrencies are backed by precious metals such as Gold, Siver, Platinum which are much more stable than fiat currencies and can even appreciate in value with time.
-DigixGold (DGX), Tiberius Coin (TBX) and SwissRealCoin (SRC) are some of the asset-backed stablecoins.
+These cryptocurrencies are backed by precious metals such as Gold, Siver, and Platinum which are much more stable than fiat currencies and can even appreciate with time.
+DigixGold (DGX), Tiberius Coin (TBX), and SwissRealCoin (SRC) are some of the asset-backed stablecoins.

 Cryptocurrencies backed Stablecoins

-Here, the cryptocurrencies are backed by other cryptocurrencies.
+Here, a cryptocurrency backs other cryptocurrencies.
 This way, the concept of decentralization strengthens since everything is present in the blockchain.
 The collateralization ratio (the ratio of the distributed collateral value and the current risk or maximum risk of a collateralized receivable, expressed as a percentage) is kept higher in this case, compared to fiat-backed cryptocurrencies, to cope with the highly volatile crypto market.
 Traders can switch from highly volatile cryptocurrencies to stablecoins when the market seems highly unstable.
-Maker DAO’s DAI is the most prominent one with the current market cap of $79,838,260 USD.
+Maker DAO’s DAI is the most prominent one with a current market cap of USD 79,838,260.

 As the name suggests, these stablecoins aim to maintain stability without relying on a collateral reserve.
-Logic is coded on Smart Contracts which manipulates the price back to the peg by changing the money supply.
-This process creates new coins when the price goes up and destroy coins when the price goes down.
+Logic is coded on Smart Contracts which manipulate the price back to the peg by changing the money supply.
+This process creates new coins when the price goes up and destroys coins when the price goes down.
 This model is known as Seignorage Shares.
-Sugarcane (SAGA), Havven (HAV) and Basis are some of the examples of Non-Collateralized Stablecoins.
+Sugarcane (SAGA), Havven (HAV), and Basis are examples of Non-Collateralized Stablecoins.

 Stablecoins – The Better Crypto?